renovatebot/renovate/docs/migrating-from-travis-to-circle-ci.md

 https://circleci.com/docs/2.0/oss/#only-build-pull-requests

-## Notification Settings of CircleCI
+## Notification Settings for CircleCI

 Don't like much noise?
 Don't worry, you can setup notification settings of CircleCI right through the web interface so that you only get notified for what you think is important.